cybercongress/cybercongress/.github/CONTRIBUTING.md

 ```
 - submit PR;

-This is a time for discussion and improvements,
-and making the necessary changes will be required before we can
-merge the contribution.
+Before we can merge the contribution we need to discuss changes.
 It's normal that this takes several iterations, so don't get discouraged by change requests.
 They ensure the high quality that we all enjoy.

 ## Contributing with gitcoin.co

 Alright!
-You take an issue from gitcoin.co and want to help us?
+You've took an issue from gitcoin.co and want to help us?
 Try to go this way:

 - click 'start work' at current task in gitcoin.co;
 - carefully study what is written in issue;
-- Understand the task;
+- understand the task;
 - ask the question in the comments to the issue if something isn't clear;
 - fork the repo and create your branch from `master`;
 - play with it and make significant things;